Posted on 3 Comments

 Medusa’s Worship In History

-Medusa and an image of a gorgan shows up in other cultures as well outside of Greece.
+Medusa and an image of a gorgon shows up in other cultures as well outside of Greece.
 People would carve her image over their doors to ward off evil and protect their homes.
 Medusa’s name in ancient Greek means “to guard and protect.”
 They recently discovered an amulet with the head of Medusa on it carried by a Roman soldier to England.
 Anthropologists believe that Roman soldiers would carry her image with them in their travels as protection.
 It’s even said, Medusa’s head was ultimately buried under the agora at Argos.

 There is also the thought and belief that has become more popular recently, that there existed a matriarchal religion that she become the center of after her curse.
 Which is what led to her beheading, murder, and the demonization of her story after that throughout history.
 The gods sent Perseus to slay her and the threat to the very patriarchal religion and society of Greece.